Explicit representations for Banach subspaces of Lizorkin distributions: Variational Problems that Involve Lizorkin Spaces

-\subsection{Fractional splines}
+\subsection{Fractional Splines}

-Here, we extend our investigations from Section~\ref{sec:PeriodicLizSpline} to non-periodic splines using Theorem~\ref{thm:representer} and the discussion from Section~\ref{sec:Liz_Frac}, which is summarized in Corollary~\ref{cor:OperatorFrac}.
-Since the point evaluations are in the predual, applying Theorem~\ref{thm:representer} together with the explicit representation of elements in $ \Spc M^\alpha(\R^d)$ yields the following. \begin{corollary} [Minimum energy Lizorkin splines] Let $E\colon \R \times \R \to \R$ be a strictly convex loss function, $(\V x_m,y_m)\in \R^d \times \R, m=1,\dots,M$, a given set of data points, and $\lambda>0$ some fixed regularization parameter.
-Then, for $\alpha>d$ and $\alpha -d \notin \N$, the solution set of the functional optimization problem
+Here, we extend our investigations in Section~\ref{sec:PeriodicLizSpline} to non-periodic splines using Theorem~\ref{thm:representer} and the discussion from Section~\ref{sec:Liz_Frac}, which is summarized in Corollary~\ref{cor:OperatorFrac}.
+Since the point evaluations are in the predual, the application of Theorem~\ref{thm:representer}, together with the explicit representation of elements in $ \Spc M^\alpha(\R^d)$, yields the following. \begin{corollary} [Minimum-energy Lizorkin splines] Let $E\colon \R \times \R \to \R$ be a strictly convex loss function, let $(\V x_m,y_m)\in \R^d \times \R, m=1,\dots,M$, be a set of data points, and let $\lambda>0$ be some regularization parameter.
+Then, for $\alpha>d$ and $\alpha -d \notin \N$, the solution set $S$ of the functional optimization problem

-is non-empty and weak* compact.
+is nonempty and weak*-compact.
 It is the weak* closure of the convex hull of its extreme points, which are all of the form

-for some $K_0\le M$, expansion parameters (weights and adaptive centers) $(a_k,\V x_k) \in \R \times \R^d$ for $k=1,\dots,K_0$, $p_{\V x_k} \in \Spc P_{\lceil \alpha -d - 1\rceil}(\R^d)$ and the radial basis function $\rho_{{\mathrm{Liz},\alpha}}\colon \R^d \to \R$ from Section \ref{sec:Liz_Frac}. \end{corollary}
+for some $K_0\le M$, expansion parameters (weights and adaptive centers) $(a_k,\V x_k) \in \R \times \R^d$ for $k=1,\dots,K_0$, $p_{\V x_k} \in \Spc P_{\lceil \alpha -d - 1\rceil}(\R^d)$, and the radial basis function $\rho_{{\mathrm{Liz},\alpha}}\colon \R^d \to \R$ from Section~\ref{sec:Liz_Frac}. \end{corollary}